Learning » Attendance Policy

 CUTS

-A student is considered to be “cutting” class if he or she reports to school but does not attend a class for which he or she is scheduled and does not have the permission of either that subject teacher or other school personnel to be excused from that class.
-Students identified as “cutting” class will be referred for disciplinary action.
+A student is considered to be cutting class if he or she reports to school but does not attend a class for which he or she is scheduled and does not have the permission of either that subject teacher or other school personnel to be excused from that class.
+Also, a class cut is defined as arriving to class more than 15 minutes late without a permission slip.
+Students identified as cutting class will be referred for disciplinary action.

 ADULT STUDENT

-State law provides that a student reaches legal majority at age eighteen (18).
-The attainment of adult status provides that the student may assume responsibility for signing attendance notes and other matters pertaining to school activities; however, the Vocational-Technical District rules and regulations apply equally to adult students.
+State law provides that a student reaches legal majority at age 18.
+The attainment of adult status provides that the student may assume responsibility for signing attendance notes and other matters pertaining to school activities; however, the New Castle County Vocational Technical School District’s rules and regulations apply equally to adult students.
 Consequently, the school has the right to verify any attendance notes.

 UNEXCUSED ABSENCES DUE TO CUTTING